-This text will be an engaging and informative guide for educational researchers, teacher educators, pre-service and in-service teachers looking to develop effective flipped writing pedagogies to support educators, students, and families.
+This text will be an engaging and informative guide for educational researchers, teacher educators, and preservice and inservice teachers looking to develop effective flipped writing pedagogies to support educators, students, and families.

 Introduction: Preservice Teachers Unprepared to Teach Writing: I Hate Writing and You Want Me to Teach Students to Write?
 Part 1: Consuming Pedagogical Content Knowledge of Writing through Flipped Learning 1.
 Teacher Educators Use Flipped Learning: Writing Shoulder to Shoulder 2.
 Flipped Writing Methodology Course: Somersaulting Through the Process 3.
 Writing Workshop: Writing for One Person to Make the Impossible Possible Part 2: Applying Pedagogical Content Knowledge of Writing through Academic Service Learning 4.
 Teach Writing: Connecting with Students and Families through Writing Clinics 5.
 Celebrate Writing: Connecting Students, Families, and Published Children’s Book Authors and Illustrators through Writing Events 6.
 Evaluate Writing: Discovering Authentic Learning Opportunities through Writing Contests Part 3: Transferring Pedagogical Content Knowledge of Writing to Future Classrooms 7.
 Transfer Flipped Learning Opportunities: Building Home/School Connections Virtually 8.
 Transfer Writing Pedagogy: Becoming An Agent of Change in the Elementary Writing Classroom 9.
 Conclusion: Teach Writing

 Danielle L. DeFauw is Associate Professor of Reading and Language Arts at the University of Michigan–Dearborn, USA.